More Muffin Pan Recipes

 To make chili filled cornbread, try our Chili Con Cupcake recipe.

-We hope these pictures and muffin pan recipes will bring your muffin pans out of the cupboard.
+We hope these pictures and muffin pan recipes will bring your muffin pans out of the cupboard once again.
 Check out our FAQ to find out new uses for old tools.
 You just might find that you have other tools hanging around your kitchen that can be put to some new uses!